Chris234k/chris234k.github.io/_interactives/vetadventure.md

 Here's an example of one such mechanic, scissors:
 [MECHANIC GIF]
 We discussed having a secondary interaction, something like tapping to make the scissors cut, but decided against it.
-Since the user spends maybe 10 seconds with this mechanic, there's just no benefit in making it
+Since the user spends maybe 10 seconds with this mechanic, there's just no need to make it any more complicated; using scissors in this fashion is enough to convey the point.

 ---
 This is the first museum project Petricore worked on!